spyctra/spyctra/docs/source/spyctra_man.rst

    :param time: The datetime.timestamps of the spyctra.
    :type time: datetime.timestamp or None

 .. py:function:: spyctra.__getitem__(self, ind)

    Copy individual spyctra into a new object in a pythonic way.

    :param ind: The spyctra to copy.
    :type ind: int or list[int] or slice
-   :return: A new subset of the original spyctra.
+   :return: A new spyctra that is a subset of the original.
    :rtype: spyctra

 .. py:function:: spyctra.count(self)